By Kevin Peters

 During most of my visits, though, I managed to stay incognito, and I came away having learned a big lesson: Our mystery-shopping scores were correct.
 You know what was flawed?
 Our scoring system.
 We were asking the wrong questions.
 We were asking, Are the floors clean?
 Are the shelves full of inventory?
 Are the store windows clean?
 Have the bathrooms been cleaned recently?
 Think about that for a moment: How often do you go to the bathroom while shopping for office supplies?
 It turns out that customers don’t really care about any of that.
 Those factors don’t drive purchases, and that’s why our sales were declining.
 It would be easy to blame our associates for ignoring shoppers, but under the system we’d built, they weren’t doing anything wrong.
 They were doing exactly what we’d asked them to do—working to keep stores clean and well stocked instead of building relationships with customers.

 My conversations with customers gave me three insights into how we should transform our business to become more competitive: One, we had to reduce the size of our stores.
 They were too large and too difficult to shop in.
 Two, we had to dramatically improve the in-store experience for our customers.
 That meant retraining our associates to stop focusing on the things our existing system had incentivized them to do and focus on customers instead.
 Three, we had to look beyond office products to provide other services our customers wanted.
 They wanted copying, printing, and shipping.
 They wanted help installing software and fixing computers.
-We needed to expand our offerings if we were to remain relevant to our cus
+We needed to expand our offerings if we were to remain relevant to our customers.

 See the entire article: Click Here